 In case you like to truly get into the nuts and bolts of your sound, you can get a wah that offers you more than one range of frequencies.
 Additionally, you may also want a wah that lets you define its Q. The Q simply refers to the ratio of the center frequency to bandwidth.
 Maybe you like the frequency range boosted by the filter to be narrow for some situations and wide for others.

 Being able to manipulate the Q and the center frequency increases the versatility of the wah pedal dramatically.
 However, if this sounds too technical for you, stick with a basic wah-wah for now.

 Some pedals go beyond just offering wah.
 As varied as a wah sound and character can be, some companies also add other functions.
 The most common of them is distortion.
 Some wah pedals also come with fuzz or distortion as an added value.
 Others also act as a volume pedal.
 Again, it is crucial that you try these models if you are considering buying them.
 You might find that their distortion is not what you are looking for, or the opposite may also be true.

 The Wah pedal makes up an essential part of plenty of guitarists’ rigs all over the world.
 This popular effect opens up a palette of options and sounds that can be used in many contexts and has arguably been one of the most popular pedals for the past four decades.

-To recap our top choices, the Dunlop 535Q Cry Baby 535Q Multi-wah is our top pick for this list, with a nice blend of tradition with modern features for today’s guitarist.
-The Vox V845 Classic Wah Pedal is our Best Budget Choice and emulates the popular wah sound from the 60s.
-Finally, for discerning players, the Xotic XW-1 Wah Pedal is our Editor’s Choice, as it offers fantastic sounds, great versatility, and superior build quality, in a small form factor.
+To recap our top choices, the Dunlop 535Q Cry Baby 535Q Multi Wah is our Top Pick for this list, offering a nice blend of tradition with modern features for today’s guitarist.
+The Vox V845 Classic Wah Pedal is our Best Budget Choice and emulates the popular wah sound from the ’60s.
+Finally, for discerning players, the Xotic XW-1 Wah Pedal is our Editor’s Choice.
+It offers fantastic sounds, great versatility, and superior build quality, in a small form factor.